markmclaren/uportal5-less-skinning/README.md

 See: http://jasig.github.io/uPortal/implement/frontend/SKINNING_UPORTAL.html

 I am developing a new skin.
 I wanted a quick way to see the effect of editing the Less variables in the browser without having to rebuild and redeploy the uPortal after every change.
-So I copied the front page of the uPortal-demo and edited it slightly.
+So I copied the front page of the uPortal-demo into a static file and edited it slightly.

 I used [Less.js in the browser](http://lesscss.org/usage/#using-less-in-the-browser).
 This repository also includes Bootstrap source code (I think 3.4.1) which also uses Less.